raq929/jquery-ttt-client/README.md

 Web APIs often require some sort of authentication.
 The tic-tac-toe API requires users to register and then login to gain an authentication token.

 We'll rely heavily on `curl`, `httpbin.org`, the API [documentation](https://github.com/ga-wdi-boston/rails-ttt-project-api#readme), and the `jQuery.ajax` [documentation](http://api.jquery.com/jQuery.ajax/).

+I'll go over `EventSource`, `Server Sent Events` and the wrapper `resourceWatcher` at the end of the lesson.

 ### Registering with the API